search

 Japanese Short Stories for Beginners includes 20 stories for language learners.
 Every story is only about 2 pages short and learners then get about 8 pages each of additional content of translations, vocabulary lists, summaries and reading comprehendion quizzes.

 I think this approach is very close to how Japanese is taught in textbooks with a focus on intensive reading.
-If the aquiring of new vocabulary and word-by-word translation is what you are looking for in a reader, then this book is a go
+If the aquiring of new vocabulary and word-by-word translation is what you are looking for in a reader, then this book is a good fit.

 Open full review